rocket-pool/RPIPs/RPIPs/RPIP-46.md

   - Due to the low maximum for the adder, the pDAO would need to act to enable much growth in `node_operator_commission_share + node_operator_commission_share_council_adder`.
 For example, if the adder is at 1%, the pDAO could vote to set it to 0% and add 1% to `node_operator_commission_share`.
 This active pDAO participation ensures that this setting tracks closely to the will of the pDAO.
 - The [surplus revenue share vote](#surplus-revenue-share-vote) is intended to allow the main body of the tokenomics to move forward, while allowing more time to get information about our options here before choosing a path

-## Security Considerations [NEEDS UPDATE]
+## Security Considerations
 - `node_operator_commission_share_council_adder` is intended to be used in a particular way, but the security council may misuse it in other ways
   - This can be mitigated by setting `node_operator_commission_share + node_operator_commission_share_council_adder` to the desired value with the adder set to the max allowed value, thus preventing it from being set higher
   - The pDAO may also replace the security council if it misuses its power
-- There is an acknowledged conflict of interest around `voters` controlling `voter_share`
+- If there is a separate `new_share` going to all RPL, there is an acknowledged conflict of interest around `voters` controlling `voter_share`
   - There is an attempt to mitigate abuse by requiring a supermajority; nonetheless, that still depends on enough well-intentioned voters acting to defend the interests of other groups within the Rocket Pool community
 - Attracting desirable vote-eligible share may not be trivial
   - While we have a heuristic to increase incentives for vote-eligible RPL, it may not move as fast as the market
   - RP allows for node operation with a separate RPL and ETH provider; this may limit the desired alignment of the voter
-- Vote-elgibility may not be a strong proxy for "active voters"
+- Vote-eligibility may not be a strong proxy for "active voters"
   - The incentives describe only incentivize staking vote-eligible RPL
   - It will be important to supervise how much of the vote-eligible RPL is actually voting and/or delegating
     - There was some discussion around incentivizing voting more directly, but (a) they were complicated and (b) there's a fear that while voting can be incentivized, _informed/thoughtful_ voting cannot